-Cryptojacking is a new trick used to mine Cryptocurrencies on a user’s computer using their CPU resources in the background without their knowledge.
+Cryptojacking or malicious cryptomining is a new trick used to mine Cryptocurrencies on a user’s computer using their CPU resources in the background without their knowledge.
 Typically, the cybercriminal loads a script into the victim’s web browser which contains a unique site key to force the user to enrich them.

 If you are struggling with a slow PC or internet connection, do not just blame the vendor or service provider yet because you may be a victim of a new trick used by the hackers called as browser Cryptojacking.